plby/erdos-guy-selfridge/src/rearrange/README.md

 user	0m1.329s
 sys	0m2.059s
 ```

+* `rearrange_2_gs.cc` also computes $t_2(N)$ very efficiently, but
+  this time using the explicit formula given by Guy & Selfridge in
+  their paper "Factorial Factorial n".
+The output of this program
+  agrees with the previous one for all $N \le 10^6$.

+* `rearrange_2_gs.py` is a Python implementation of this same explicit
+  formula given by Guy & Selfridge.
+The output of this program agrees
+  with the previous two for all $N \le 10^6$.

 * `rearrange_3.cc` helps compute $t_{2,3}(N)$ using dynamic
   programming.
 (The program `rearrange_lp.py` below is more general;